FoxDanger/Control-Booster-OpenSourceCode/releases/2.1.9/readme.md

 For Dollar Donation: https://www.paypal.com/donate?token=W-GPZQGsQgvQnAsrB-7hstJD9_dl5SY36Dp2o94jVcxDhPKr37jv4BRCDAWXfxxZ4ChxTkmpRbvTnYN9

 Para doações em Real: https://www.paypal.com/donate?token=sWmyMjVydvUof2GcR24qNrzSQQMveaM-QTJsTj3H4UF1Y5MmYvnVs9VFVFHqMlMhIlz1x9ISrQnWq0Fl

+Updates of 2.1.9 version:
+- A bug that causes strange behavior on inspector window and wrong save state on windows_status.ini was noted and fixed.
+- A bug where use some Matte Finesse didn't change correctly the panel to Qualifier and back for other panels was noted and fixed.
+- Fixed an mistake where some positions was wrong in some resolutions.
+- Fixed the problem where clicking on the first clip on media pool when open the media pool prevents you from navigate through clips.
+Now it clicks on a empty space on media pool and you can navigate through clips.
+The position variable for this was changed from pos_first_media_pool_clip to pos_media_pool_empty_space.
+- Minor UX change on EDIT Mode mapping.

 Updates of 2.1.8 version:
 - Nodes menu transfered from dots to the actual menu.